Galaxy S9 is finally on sale! Here's what we loved most

 Otherwise, if you can hang on to your existing phone until Samsung releases the Galaxy S10, you should.
 We expect this phone to pick up more cutting-edge features than the S9 has.
 And if the future (rumored) S10 still doesn't do it for you, the Galaxy S9 price should drop further.

-One final caveat: The Galaxy S9 is still a good buy if you're upgrading from an older phone such as the Galaxy S7, OnePlus 3, iPhone 6 and so on, but and skip it if you have a Galaxy S8 ($599 at Sam's Club).
+One final caveat: The Galaxy S9 is still a good buy if you're upgrading from an older phone such as the Galaxy S7, OnePlus 3, iPhone 6 and so on, but and skip it if you have a Galaxy S8.
 It's too close to make the update worthwhile.

 Read this: Galaxy S9 battery life wasn't as good as we hoped